aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 The former French colony of Ubangi-Shari became the Central African Republic upon independence in 1960.
 After three tumultuous decades of misrule - mostly by military governments - civilian rule was established in 1993 and lasted for one decade.
-In March 2003 a military coup led by General Francois BOZIZE deposed the civilian government of President Ange-Felix PATASSE and has since established a transitional government.
-Though the government has the tacit support of civil society groups and the main parties, this is likely to weaken in the run-up to municipal, legislative, and presidential elections scheduled for December 2004 or January 2005.
+President Ange-Felix PATASSE's civilian government was plagued by unrest, and in March 2003 he was deposed in a military coup led by General Francois BOZIZE, who established a transitional government.
+Though the government has the tacit support of civil society groups and the main parties, a wide field of candidates contested the municipal, legislative, and presidential elections held in March and May of 2005 in which General BOZIZE was affirmed as president.
 The government still does not fully control the countryside, where pockets of lawlessness persist.

 People Central African Republic